How do I become an Army officer at US Army?

 Other Questions about US Army

-- What are the educational requirements for joining the US Army?
+- What are the benefits of joining the US Army National Guard?

-- What is the salary for a US Army Soldier?
+- What is the US Army Diversity and Inclusion program?